1. About loperamide

 Loperamide and breastfeeding

-It's generally safe to take loperamide for a couple of days while you're breastfeeding.
-Very small amounts of loperamide may get into breast milk but not enough to harm your baby.
+It is OK to take loperamide for a couple of days while you're breastfeeding.
+Hardly any loperamide passes into breast milk, and so it will not affect your baby.

 8. Cautions with other medicines

-There are some medicines that may interfere with the way loperamide works.
+There are some medicines that can affect the way loperamide works.

-Check with your pharmacist or doctor if you're taking:
+Check with a pharmacist or doctor if you're taking:

-- quinidine - a medicine used to treat abnormal heartbeats or malaria
+- quinidine, used to treat abnormal heartbeats or malaria

-- desmopressin - a medicine for bedwetting or peeing too much
+- desmopressin, used for bedwetting or peeing too much

-- other medicines for diarrhoea, constipation, or for other stomach and bowel problems
+- other medicines for diarrhoea, constipation, or any other stomach and bowel problems

 Speak to your doctor if your diarrhoea is very severe and you take metformin for diabetes, or medicines for high blood pressure or heart failure.
 Your doctor may tell you to stop taking these medicines for a few days until your diarrhoea is better.